microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

 13. Navigate to Azure via the portal and check that all your resources in Resource Group: **SuperchargeSQL-prod** deployed correctly
     1. Remember you can also check the status of your deployment from the **Deployments** blade of your Resource Group

-:exclamation: You have not completed lab three.
+:exclamation: You have now completed lab three.
 You should have a full working CI/CD pipelines for dev and prod, and have a good understand of how to create your own CI/CD pipelines to deploy Azure Resources with ARM templates.
 Please move on to the next lab in this workshop.

 - [Next Lab](/docs/labs/4-DatabaseLifecycleManagement.md)
 - [Back to all modules](/docs/labs/README.md)